cotton6/COTTON-size-does-matter/code/preprocessing/README.md

             - pose
                 - 1_model_keypoints.json

+**We provide some example in raw_Data folder, please follow the following commands to preprocess the data.**

 We filter out those models with weird pose.
 To filter out them, we provide the following command:
 ```